MoritzMaxeiner/llvm-d/README.md

 **llvm-d** is released under the MIT license, see LICENSE.txt or [here](http://opensource.org/licenses/MIT) for more details.

-**llvm-d** uses source code from LLVM that has been ported to D both for accessing LLVM's C API as well as in recreating LLVM's class hierarchy in D. The above paragraph does not apply to that source code - it is a redistribution of LLVM source code.
+**llvm-d** uses source code from LLVM that has been ported to D for accessing LLVM's C API.
+The above paragraph does not apply to that source code - it is a redistribution of LLVM source code.

 **LLVM is Copyright (c) 2003-2015 University of Illinois at Urbana-Champaign.